oVirt/ovirt-site/source/feature/detailedstabledeviceaddresses.html.md

-specparams - Any device specific parameters (for example memory allocation per monitor in video device) isManaged - Is the device managed isPlugged - Is the device plugable accessMode - The device access mode
+specparams - Any device specific parameters (for example memory allocation per monitor in video device) isManaged - Is the device managed isPlugged - Is the device plugable isReadOnly - The device access mode

 ### CRUD